mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 -->
 ### Teaching Resource - Game Design Pattern as Mission for Students

-In my version of the 3M model student picked mission from printed .
-Game mechanics are features to do with the actions of the game.
-Game space patterns address the layout of the game.
-Game polish patterns involve adding music, backgrounds, graphics and story elements.
-Systems pattern look at how different elements interact to create challenge in the game.
+In my version of the 3M model student picked missions from a choice of printed cards.
+There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements. _System and Challenge_ patterns look at how different elements interact to create challenge in the game.
 An example of a game mechanic design pattern follows.

 <box begins>